Smudge202/smudge202.github.io/_posts/2018-01-17-monogame-di.md

 rootFrame.Navigate(typeof(GamePage), e.Arguments);
 ```

+> *Note: Whilst it might seem I'm ripping into MonoGame for their lack of DI support in this article, it's worth mentioning that Microsoft are no better - they provide basically no DI support in UWP itself.*

 During startup, because nothing has been navigated to or displayed yet, the application will transition to `GamePage`.
 At this point, the code in `GamePage.xaml.cs` will be executed:

 ```csharp